-15.0 Fire Safety Management: Finding(s)

-Ref SIGNIFICANT FINDINGS

-None.

-Ref RECOMMENDATIONS

-None.

-Ref COMMENTARY

-15.1 First Choice Homes Oldham appoint approved contractors where necessary.
-It should be noted that works carried out on fire protection systems ought to be carried out by competent persons in accordance with the relevant standard for the system being repaired/installed.
-The person carrying out such alteration/installation is duty bound under Article 5 (3) of the Regulatory Reform Fire Safety Order 2005 where so far as the requirements relate to matters within their control during installation repair and maintenance.
+15.0 Fire Safety Management: Finding(s) Ref SIGNIFICANT FINDINGS None.
+Ref RECOMMENDATIONS None.
+Ref COMMENTARY 15.1 First Choice Homes Oldham appoint approved contractors where necessary.
+It should be noted that works carried out on fire protection systems ought to be carried out in accordance with the relevant standard for the system being repaired/installed.
+The person carrying out such alteration/installation has a duty to take general fire precautions to ensure the premises remain safe under Article 5 (3) of the Regulatory Reform Fire Safety Order 2005 where so far as the requirements relate to matters within their control during installation repair and maintenance.
+15.4 All employees receive basic fire safety awareness training; there were no records kept on site.
+15.5 As fires are more frequent during refurbishment and/or alteration, it is important that any additional risks are evaluated, particularly when the building is occupied.
+Contractors have a duty to carry out a risk assessment and inform the client of any significant findings and of the remedial measures identified.
+Their impact on the building should be closely monitored with regard to (amongst others), damage to party walls, and the introduction of sources of ignition and combustible materials, the blocking of exit routes or fire doors being wedged open.
+15.6 All approved contractors are provided as part of the service level agreement and are expected to have been vetted to satisfy the requirements regarding "permits to work".
+15.8, 15.11 15.12 The principal mode of evacuation for the residential accommodation is that only the occupants of the flat/apartment of fire origin will evacuate.

-15.8, 15.11 Given the 'stay put' policy that is adopted in the block of flats, assembly at a designated place serves little purpose.
-Only persons affected by the fire will escape to outside the building where the fire service will arrive once called.

-15.12 The principal mode of evacuation for the residential accommodation is that only the occupants of the flat/apartment of fire origin will evacuate.
 This standard approach reflects the degree of compartmentation present in this building.
 The Grenfell tower fire phase 1 inquiry recommended that the owner and manager of every high-rise residential building be required by law to draw up and keep under regular review evacuation plans.
 Information on the building and any specific hazards and fire safety measures are provided for the Fire and Rescue Service during familiarisation visits and also placed in the premises information box.

-15.13 The fire action notices by the lifts have been replaced with a new "Stay Safe" notice which has been produced and agreed in conjunction with Greater Manchester Fire and Rescue Service.
+15.13 The fire action notices by the lifts have previously been replaced with a new "Stay Safe" notice which has been produced and agreed in conjunction with Greater Manchester Fire and Rescue Service.
 This is based on the "Stay Put" fire safety strategy and has been provided for reassurance of the residents and that if they feel at risk then they should evacuate as generally not clearly stated in previous stay put fire evacuation strategies.